kaye360/bookstack-v2/readme.md

 TODO

-use proper response codes on fails
+- use proper response codes on api fails
+- user auth on api routes